 Dear visitors of the AWMB website!

-1. Which data do we collect about you, for what purpose, and on which basis is this data processed?
+1. Which data do we collect from you, for what purposes, and on which basis is this data processed?

-If you contact us in one of the ways offered on our website, the data that you have provided to us (salutation, first name, surname, country, email address, company if applicable, address, postcode / place, telephone number, fax number) will be processed so that it can be used in order to work on and respond to your inquiry.
-Data is processed in order to fulfil our (pre)contractual obligations.
+If you contact us using one of the options listed on our website, we will process the data that you provide (title, first name, surname, country, email address, company (if applicable), address, postcode, town/city, telephone number, fax number) in order to execute and respond to your enquiry.
+The data is therefore processed to fulfil our (pre)contractual obligations.

 Registration and login (for winemakers only)

-If you have pre-registered (only by email), you can use your personal account.
-The personal data that you have made available will only be used in order to give you access to your winemaker admin on our website.
-Data is processed in order to fulfil our (pre)contractual obligations.
+If you have registered in advance (email only), you can use your personal online account (“Winzer-Admin”).
+We use the personal data that you provide solely to enable you to access your online account on our website.
+The data is therefore processed to fulfil our (pre)contractual obligations.

-When you visit our website, we will store the IP address of your device, the internet browser used, the browser language, your operating system, the files requested on our website, the duration of your visit, your Java settings, your screen resolution, depth of colour, your clicking behaviour (the time when you access the website, clicks), your search requests as well as the website from which you are visiting us (referrer URL).
-We use your personal data in order to (i) improve our services and our website and in order to make it more user friendly but also in order to (ii) personalise our services for our users by temporarily storing search parameters. (mostly legitimate interests).
+When you visit our website, we store the IP address of your device, the internet browser used, the browser language, your operating system, the files requested on our website, the duration of your visit, your Java settings, your screen resolution, depth of colour, your clicking behaviour (the time at which you access the website, clicks), your search requests, and the website which directed you to our site (referrer URL).
+We use your personal data to (i) make improvements to our services and our website, to improve user-friendliness, and (ii) to provide personalised services while using the website through the temporary storage of search parameters (predominantly legitimate interests).

-Your IP address is stored.
-However, it is immediately anonymised by deleting the last 8 bits of it.
-This means that it is no longer possible to localise your IP address.
+Your IP address is detected, but is immediately anonymised by deleting the last 8 bits.
+This means that only approximate localisation is possible.

-If you do not want this to happen, then you can configure your browser in such a way that you will be informed each time cookies are saved, and you can allow this in isolated cases only.
-If you have cookies deactivated, the functionality of our website may be affected.
+If you do not agree to this, you can – irrespective of your data subject rights – configure your browser in such a way that you will be informed each time cookies are saved, and you will be able to allow them in isolated cases only.
+Deactivating cookies may restrict the functionality of our website.